stevekeiser/harmony-ws/README.md

     console.log(`Activity started: ${activity.label}`);
 });

-// press a button on the current activity
+// press a button (on the current activity or a specific device)
-// optional second param is how long to hold the button (in milliseconds) hub.pressButton('volume down', 2000)
+// optional second param is how long to hold the button (in milliseconds)
+// optional second/third param is which device to use hub.pressButton('volume down', 2000, 'samsung tv')
     .then((button) => {
         console.log(`Pressed button: ${button.label}`);
     });